Michigan Food – It’s Gotten Ridiculous

 Downey’s Original Potato Chips – Waterford

 This is a hometown favorite for me.
 Since 1984 this little potato chip company has been producing its famous kettle chips in Waterford.
 Unlike most kettle chips this unique chip is light and has a great flavor from its peanut oil blend.
-They use locally grown Michigan potatoes and are cooked and hand seasoned daily.
+Downey’s Chips use locally grown Michigan potatoes cooked and hand seasoned daily.
 Hard to find.
 Look for them in gourmet groceries.

-If your near Waterford you can stop in their retail store and purchase their slightly burned chips in bulk.
+If you’re near Waterford you can stop in their retail store and purchase their slightly burned chips in bulk.

 County Smoke House – Almont

 The Country Smoke House started in 1988 with processing deer from their garage in the tiny town of Almont, Michigan.
-The hobby turned into a viable business in 1991 when a “deer shop” was constructed north of Almont on M-53 were the company resides today.
+The Country Smoke House turned into a viable business in 1991 when a “deer shop” was constructed north of Almont on M-53.
+The processing plant and retail shop is a short drive south of I-69.